 Eating Disorder Prevention

-The goal of eating disorder prevention is to avoid or delay significantly the development of eating disorders (Levine et al., 2012).
+The goal of eating disorder prevention is to avoid or significantly delay the development of eating disorders (Levine et al., 2012).
 Rather than a “detect it-treat it” approach, prevention aims to:

 • - Reduce eating disorder risk factors, like body dissatisfaction